alexfernandez/alexfernandez.github.io/2018/has-anyone-else-seen-your-code.md

 even if it was a century ago when we used to program on abacuses.

-When faced with a pull request by a wizard of programming such as a senior dev, a junior dev tends to just gape in wonder and approve the changes mindlessly.
+When faced with a pull request by a wizard of programming such as a senior dev, a junior tends to just gape in wonder and approve the changes mindlessly.
-It is a good practice to encourage juniors to ask at least one question.
+It is a good practice to encourage juniors to ask at least one question, and they are usually quite good at locating a particularly nasty spot to ask about.

 The best comment can sometimes be "I don't understand this code".
 Having to write code that a junior understands is better for everyone: